Zoekt

 • Offering: GitLab.com, GitLab Self-Managed

-This feature is in beta and subject to change without notice.
+This feature is in limited availability.
 For more information, see epic 9404.
-To provide feedback on this feature, leave a comment on issue 420920.
+Provide feedback in issue 420920.

 Zoekt is an open-source search engine designed specifically to search for code.